joannakl/learning-open-source/_articles/open-is-an-attitude/what-is-open.md

 ### > Speech, Beer, Puppies

-'Free' has a few meanings in the context of open source.
-Free as in Beer refers to the cost of software, while 'Free as in Speech' refers to what you can do with the software.
-'Free as in puppies' is also used to describe the cost of maintaining software.
+'Free' has a few meanings in the context of open source. **'Free as in Beer** refers to the cost of software, while **'Free as in Speech'** refers to what you can do with the software. **'Free as in puppies'** is also used to describe the cost of maintaining software.

 The Free Software Foundation (FSF) found it necessary to define what it means for software to be free.
 According to the Free Software Definition, four essential freedoms must exist for users of free software: